-In this stage Getting to know your network Getting to know the software 2
+Getting to know your network 2

+Getting to know the software 2

+Setting up your network accordingly 5

 Getting to know your network

 Make sure to consider your network requirements for the deployment.

 Administrative factors Does your organization (or do you, as administrator) have any particular requirements for deploying and maintaining software?